C-h-a-r/pikz-wiki-test/file.md

 [A] To link your Discord account, visit the BuiltByBit settings page and link your Discord account from there.
 This must be done before you can generate or manage licenses.

 [Q] What command do I need to use to create a license?
-[A] Once your accounts are linked, use the command below in Discord to create a license:
+[A] Once your accounts are linked, use the command in Discord to create a license:  /licensecreate
-/licensecreate

 [Q] How do I edit my license after creating it?
-[A] To edit your license, use the command below:
+[A] To edit your license, use the command: /licensedit
-/licensedit
-This will allow you to make changes to the license, such as adding or removing IP addresses.

 [Q] Can I view all my licenses?
-[A] Yes, you can use the following command to view all your licenses:
+[A] Yes, you can use the following command to view all your licenses: /ownerlicense
-/ownerlicense
-This will display a dropdown menu where you can select and view each of your licenses.

 [Q] Can I add multiple IP addresses to my license?
 [A] Yes, you can add multiple numerical IP addresses.
 Use the Add IP button in the license editor to authorize multiple devices.